 September 10, 2012

 It’s that time of year again: summer is starting to wind down and students are returning to the classroom.
 Parents are inundated with information packets from schools covering an array of topics.
 Shopping for supplies and new clothes, completing enrollment and medical forms, registering for classes, signing up for sports and other extra-curricular activities, and coordinating the family schedules can become overwhelming.
-With all that’s coming at them, it’s easy for parents to overlook the critical issues of health and safety for their children.
+With all that’s coming at them, it’s easy for parents to overlook the critical issues of health and school safety for their children.

 Children need to be safe and healthy to learn at school.
 Talk to younger children about getting to and from school safely: walking on sidewalks, crossing at crosswalks, wearing helmets when riding bikes, and watching out for drivers who may not see them.